theneva/dissertation/src/background.md

 In conclusion, a subset of the identified areas of research is presented.
 This provides a starting point for discussing quality measurement metrics for automated deployment strategies.

-## Cloud computing and microservices
+## Microservices and cloud computing

 @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
 1] broadly define a _service_ as a piece of software that encapsulates and presents some useful functionality, and can be part of an overall _system_.
 In other words, a _service_ is a specialised, autonomous, stand-alone server.
 The idea of splitting a large application's code base into multiple services is often referred to as the Service-Oriented Architecture (SOA) [e.g., @castro:evaluating:2015; @arnold:pattern-based-soa:2007].
 For instance, an e-commerce site, such as the extremely popular Amazon^[https://amazon.com], may implement part of their system using the service pattern in the following way (see Figure @fig:example-e-commerce-services):